syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Enterprise-Installer.md

-   Essential Studio version 13.1 and earlier:
+   Essential Studio version from 11.1 to 13.1: